kubernetes/kops/docs/getting_started/arguments.md

 * unset means to use the default policy, which is currently to apply OS security updates unless they require a reboot

+Required packages are also updated during bootstrapping if the value is not set.

 ## out

 `out` determines the directory into which Kops will write the target output for Terraform and CloudFormation.
 It defaults to `out/terraform` and `out/cloudformation` respectively.